codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 If you don't already have a registry, we recommend starting with the GitHub Registry for this quick start.

 #### Before you begin
-Make sure you have completed all the [prerequsites](#quick-start-prerequisites) for the quick start
+Make sure you have completed all the [prerequsites](#quick-start-prerequisites) for the CI pipeline quick start

 #### How to